BOOKS THAT GROW

 - Pricing page

-In the spirit of rapid prototyping, our first round of user tests were done with paper wireframes, which revealed a number of insights towards our first iterations:
+In the spirit of rapid prototyping, rounds of user tests were done with paper and digital wireframes, which revealed a number of insights towards our iterations:

-- Teacher’s Guide link near sample - clarify what it is
+- Teacher’s Guide link near embedded sample - clarify what it is

 - Move "Step 1," "Step 2," etc. over by corresponding step title

-- Add billing increments (annually/bi-annually) for all plans
+- Add billing increments (annually/bi-annually) for all plans, increase credibility

 We upgraded our wireframes to high fidelity in Sketch, and continued to user test with digital prototypes via InVision.
 To the right, you can scroll through annotations of our MVP, which explain some of the changes made in our final round of usability testing.